mz-ml/Python_Mushrooms/README.md

-## Seoul Bike Rental in 2019
+## Classification of Edible and Poisonous Mushrooms

 #### Project Goal

-- To predict the number of bikes that will be rented on any given day using Linear Regression and Time Series Analysis.
+- To distinguish edible mushrooms from poisonous ones based on images

 #### Outline